-PulseStar's unique transmitter and receiver design provide a sophisticated, yet easy-to-understand, efficient, and safe radio remote control.
+PulseStar's unique transmitter and receiver design provide a sophisticated, yet easy-tounderstand, efficient, and safe radio remote control.

-PulseStar JRT-310
+PulseStar JRT-314

-The PulseStar•jr model JRT-310 system consists of a receiver and a hand held transmitter for remote control of up to three two-speed crane motions.
+The PulseStar•jr model JRT-314 system consists of a receiver and a hand held transmitter for remote control of up to three two-speed crane motions.
+Hoist and trolley relay outputs are cumulative and bridge outputs are non-cumulative, designed to work with hoists (such as Demag) requiring separate relays for the second step in each direction.
 The system uses PulseStar's synthesizer technology and operates over the 400-470 MHZ band.
 PulseStar•jr. systems are FCC approved with no site license required.

-Two JRT-310 receivers may be used in tandem, one on the bridge and one on the trolley, and thus eliminate the need for control circuit span conductors.
+Two JRT-314 receivers may be used in tandem, one on the bridge and one on the trolley, and thus eliminate the need for control circuit span conductors.

-Two JRT-310 receivers can be used to provide Independent/Combined control of two (2) two-speed/trolley hoists from one transmitter.
-The bottom row of the buttons are used to select "Hoist A and/or Hoist B".
+Two JRT-314 receivers can be used to provide Independent/Combined control of two singlespeed trolley hoists from one transmitter.
+The bottom row of the buttons (those normally used for the bridge) are used to select "Hoist A and/or Hoist B".
 In order to alert the operator as to which hoists are active, status light must be mounted on each respective hoist.

-JRT-310 Receiver
+JRT-314 Receiver

-The JRT-310 Receiver is provided with:
+The JRT-314 Receiver is provided with:

 - E-Stop relay

 - Start/Mainline relay

-- Nine motion relays for discreet output to adjustable frequency drives and/or conductors
+- Motion relays for discreet output to adjustable frequency drives and/or contactors

-- IP65 Weatherproof enclosure
+- IP65 weatherproof enclosure.